GeeWee/geewee.github.io/_posts/2020-04-07-azure-blob-block-avro-storage.md

 *A word on words: While the "official" terms are `blocks` and `blobs`, where one `blob` consists of multiple `blocks`, I feel the two terms are a little too close to each other, and I certainly often get confused.
 From here-on I'll call the blobs `files`.
-It's less-correct, but hopefully easier to understand.*
+It's less-correct, but hopefully harder to get them mixed up.*

 ## Writing files
 Writing a file via the block blob interface consists of two parts.